bytefish/bytefish.de/blog/testcontainers_dotnet.md

 }
 ```

+In the `IntegrationTestBase`, which is the base class for all integration tests to be written, we will then use `DockerContainers` in the assembly-level test initialization.

 ```csharp
 // Licensed under the MIT license.
 See LICENSE file in the project root for full license information.